dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/Ubuntu_prereq.rst

 Prerequisites
 =================

 1. Choose a server outside your intended cluster to function as your Omnia control plane.
+To know more information about setting up the control plane, `click here <../setup_CP.html>`_.

 2. Ensure that the control plane has the "server install image" of the Ubuntu operating system (OS) installed.
 For a complete list of supported OS versions, check out the `Support Matrix <../../Overview/SupportMatrix/OperatingSystems/index.html>`_.